DaPraxis/DaPraxis.github.io/_posts/2020-10-12-Pytorch-Study-Note(1).md

     + required_grad: indicator of if taking derivative is needed
     + is_leaf: indicator if current node is a leaf node

 noted that grad_fn is very important, which related to how we are going to derive the parameter in the computation graph.
-This will be elaborated in later chapter
+This will be elaborated in [later chapter](https://dapraxis.github.io/pytorch/max's%20study%20note/machine%20learning/Pytorch-Study-Note(2)/#properties)

 Let's take a look at Tensor as well: